 Adding wall insulation is a worthwhile strategy to make your home more energy efficient and reduce the cost of bills.

-‘The better insulated, the less energy is needed to keep your home at a comfortable temperature,’ says Andre Kazimierski, CEO of Improovy (opens in new tab).
-‘In a poorly insulated home over time much more money will be spent on heating and air conditioning, making good insulation highly worth it.’
+‘The better insulated, the less energy is needed to keep your home at a comfortable temperature,’ says Andre Kazimierski, CEO of Improovy.
+‘In a poorly insulated home, over time, much more money will be spent on heating and air conditioning, making good insulation highly worth it.’